arkency/posts/posts/2015-09-30-do-you-have-a-framework-for-dealing-with-emergencies.md

 An apology is nice here, but useless without all above.

 If necessary, I should keep them informed about the progress.
-Luckily, the rocovery was so quick that the next message was, at the same time, the last one: _Hey, it's ok now, we only lost today's records_.
+Luckily, the recovery was so quick that the next message was, at the same time, the last one: _Hey, it's ok now, we only lost today's records_.

 But staying quiet is never a good option.
-The essence of teamwork is knowing _who does what_.

 ## Estimation